🗃️Bibliography

 chevron-rightBilan Carbone® methodological guidehashtag

-This methodological guide presents the Bilan Carbone® method applied to an organisation.
-It details the objectives, principles, methodology, the conduct of the approach, and presents various annexes and resources useful for its application and evaluation.
+This methodological guide presents the Bilan Carbone® method applied to an organization.
+It details the objectives, principles, methodology, the course of the approach, and presents various annexes and resources useful for its application and evaluation.

 The Bilan Carbone® 2025 methodology is now online!